Practical Steps for Accessing Files on a RAID Disk When NAS Promise Atlas S8+ Thunderbolt™ 3 is Unavailable

 Yes, hardware upgrades or modifications can potentially lead to data loss if not properly executed on NAS Promise Atlas S8+ Thunderbolt™ 3 devices.
 Any time you modify the hardware of a device, there is a risk of damaging components or causing compatibility issues, which can result in data loss.
 Additionally, improper handling during the upgrade process can lead to accidental data deletion or corruption.
 It is always recommended to follow the manufacturer's guidelines and seek professional assistance if you are unsure about performing hardware upgrades or modifications on your NAS device to minimize the risk of data loss.

-Although NAS Atlas S8+ Thunderbolt™ 3 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Atlas S8+ Thunderbolt™ 3 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view